Probabilistic establishment from invasion fitness

 - kappa

-Optional scalar calibration offset added to \(\lambda\); default
+Optional scalar offset added to invasion fitness (default 0).

-Numeric scalar scale for logistic (denominator inside logit); default
+Numeric scalar scale parameter for the logistic transform.

 Logical; if